 Calories In = Calories Out

-Based on that formula, we can then have different scenarios.
-But this is the take away message: if you want to lose weight, you need to eat less calories than those you expend during the day
+If you want to lose weight, you need to eat less calories than those you expend during the day

 Does Intermitent Fasting Help You Lose Weight?